 - Brush with egg wash and sprinkle with coarse sugar.
 Cover edges loosely with foil.

-- Place the pie pan on a baking sheet and bake in preheated oven for 15 minutes.
-Turn oven down and remove foil.
+Place the pie pan on a baking sheet and bake in preheated oven for 15 minutes.
+Turn oven down to 350 F and remove foil.
 Bake for an additional 30-40 minutes, or until crust is golden brown and filling is bubbly.
 If the top of your pie is getting too brown, cover with foil again.
 Cool on a wire rack.